-However, the ongoing decentralization of the counseling division and many of its services to Outreach, as well as, instructional divisions has created an ongoing depletion of counseling faculty and staff.
+However, the ongoing decentralization of the counseling division and relocation of many of its services to Outreach, as well as, instructional divisions, has created an ongoing depletion of Division counseling faculty and staff.
 Staff, including counselors, who left the division have not been replaced:

-- Counselors: Full-Time-3
+- Counselors: Full-Time-2

-- Academic Advisors-2
+- Academic Advisors-1

 - Administrative Assistant-1

-The number of part time counselors has increased to augment the loss of full time counselors.
-Part time counselors have also been hired in Outreach Department over the past year.
+Over the years the number of part time counselors increased to augment the loss of full time counselors.
+However, part time counselors have also been hired in Outreach Department over the past year.
+The loss of the administrative assistant in the Center created an extreme challenge in continuance in maintaining the excellent level of service.